 - 4. The Repatriation and Departure Service of the Ministry of Security and Justice, accessible at http://bit.ly/1PKtFY6.

-- 10. The trauma policy has had its own ground (Article 29 (1), sub C Aliens Act) before January 1st 2014.
-Now the policy is set out in 2000 Aliens Circular 2/3, sub: Previous confrontation with atrocities (“Eerdere confrontatie met wandaden”) Former specific groups which qualified for a residence permit under the 'c-ground'(e.g. Unaccompanied Afghan women) are now eligible for international protection under Article 29 (1) sub b 2000 Alien Act Other groups, like westernized Afghan school girls, can attain a regular residence permit instead of a permit under Article 29 (1) sub 'c' as was the case before January 1st 2014.
+- 11. The trauma policy used to have its own ground (Article 29 (1) (c) c Aliens Act) before January 1st 2014.
+Nowadays the policy is set out in 2000 Aliens Circular 2/3, sub: Previous confrontation with atrocities (“Eerdere confrontatie met wandaden”) Former specific groups which qualified for a residence permit under the 'c-ground'(e.g. Unaccompanied Afghan women) are now eligible for international protection under Article 29 (1) sub b 2000 Alien Act Other groups, like westernized Afghan school girls, can attain a regular residence permit instead of a permit under Article 29 (1) sub 'c' as was the case before January 1st 2014.

 - 12. Council of State, 20010591481, Judgment of 28 March 2002.